 Civic Engagement Scholars Program

-The Capps Center is delighted to announce the creation, in conjunction with the Dean of Students and the Offices of Civic Engagement and Student Engagement and Leadership, of the Civic Engagement Scholars Program (CESP).
+The Capps Center is delighted to co-sponsor the Civic Engagement Scholars Program (CESP) in conjunction with the Dean of Students and the Offices of Civic Engagement and Student Engagement and Leadership.
 The program is funded by a VOICE grant from the UC Center for Free Speech and Civic Engagement.

 CESP fosters ideals of active citizenship among students, engaging the next generation of leaders on issues that are of import to our campus and to the surrounding communities of Isla Vista, Goleta, and Santa Barbara.
 We create alliances with leaders and organizations in those communities to provide students with opportunities to develop their leadership and organizing skills and to affect measurable, positive change.

-Our inaugural cohort of students (2021-2022) are enrolled in a three-quarter-long course, Seminar in Civic Engagement and Deliberative Democracy (RS 188ABC), which began this Fall Quarter.
+Our inaugural cohort of students launched the class in 2021-2022.
+Each year, students are enrolled in a three-quarter-long course, Seminar in Civic Engagement and Deliberative Democracy (RS 188ABC), which begins in Fall Quarter.
 During the first quarter of the course, students study the theoretical framework and historical background of civic engagement in the American university.
 While doing so, they engage in leadership development, learn skills for deliberative discourse, and design workshops incorporating these issues and skills.
-In the Winter and Spring, students deliver their designed workshops to the campus and to the Isla Vista, Goleta, Santa Barbara communities.
+In the Winter and Spring, students deliver their designed workshops to the campus and to the Isla Vista, Goleta, and Santa Barbara communities.

-The course taught by Drs.
-Katya Armistead (AVC and Dean of Student Life), Maeve Devoy (Associate Director, Walter H. Capps Center), and Viviana Marsano (Civic and Community Engagement Isla Vista Liaison and Senior Advisor to Campus Organizations).
+The course is taught by Dr. Katya Armistead (AVC and Dean of Student Life) and Dr. Viviana Marsano (Director of Civic and Community Engagement & Isla Vista Liaison).